 - Organize family day if it is feasible to create a face to face interaction once or twice in 6 months

 It not only creates a good relationship between the companies and their employees, but the employees are also relieved of any mental stress and anxieties which have a direct impact on their productivity and work quality.

-Eliminating the feeling of isolation
+8. Eliminating the feeling of isolation

 Remote professionals seldom feel a sense of isolation and loneliness, is working at a different location at home or any coworking space away from the office environment.
 They may tend to feel disconnected from the usual office culture and interpersonal environment.

 Other than office work, you can encourage them to share their interests or hobbies across the organization.
 They may even be part of some tournaments related to sports or some entertainment shows.
 Exhibitions to showcase their talents and skills can be another way of sharing their inner zeal and enthusiasm on subjects of their interest.

 Success in remote onboarding depends to a certain extent on a good feedback process.
-Immediately after the completion of the onboarding process, remote employees must be sent out a feedback form to share their experiences, bad and good points of the process, suggestions for improvement and additional support required from the company.
+Immediately after the completion of the onboarding process, remote employees must be sent out a feedback form to share their experiences, bad and good points of the process, suggestions for improvement, and additional support required from the company.

-- Ratings on a scale of 1 to 5 or 1 to 10 on the different dimensions of the onboarding process including training effectiveness, welcome kit, induction manuals, company documentation, etc.
+- Ratings on a scale of 1 to 5 or 1 to 10 on the different dimensions of the remote onboarding process including training effectiveness, welcome kit, induction manuals, company documentation, etc.

 - Request employees to note down the drawbacks of the process which needs further enhancements